What is the acromioclavicular joint?

 Surgery for AC Joint Separation

-Come to the Upper Extremity Specialists
+Come to the AC Joint Reconstruction Specialists

 At IGEA, our orthopedic surgeon specializes in treating shoulder injuries, including AC joint damage, using advanced treatment options.
 These and other specialties are part of our practice’s full continuum of care for patients living with brain, spine, neuroendovascular and orthopedic conditions.